Skip to content

 Materials

-The governing equation requires the provision of material properties, specifically the magnetic reluctivity (inverse permeability), the electric conductivity, and the magnetization.
-A material is created by specifying methods to compute each of those three material properties.
-Most materials can be set up using the General Material, with an example provided in Table 1.
+The governing equation requires three material properties: the magnetic reluctivity (inverse permeability), the electric conductivity, and the remanent flux density.
+A material is created by specifying a method for each of these material properties.
+Most cases can be set up using the General Material, with examples given in Table 1.

 Table 1: General Material Example